marcin-sielski/RetroPie-Remote/README.md

 ## Issues

-Remote control stops workring in Retroarch when gamepad is connected on Raspberry Pi 3 B however it works fine on Raspberry Pi Zero W.
+Remote control stops working in Retroarch when gamepad is connected on Raspberry Pi 3 B however it works fine on Raspberry Pi Zero W.